 Spacing Requirements For Hydroponic Tomatoes

 You should give your tomato plants plenty of room to spread out.
-The exact length is going to depend on the variety your growing and how big you want it to grow.
+The exact length of spacing is going to depend on the variety your growing and how big you want it to grow.
 You should also account for the room needed to move around your plant to prune and harvest the fruit.

 How Much Light Do Hydroponic Tomatoes Need?

 Tomato plants love to soak up the light.
 Plants can grow to be large and produce an abundance of fruit which takes a lot of energy to produce.

-Tomato plants are day neutral so don’t require a specific length of light in order to produce flowers and fruit.
+Tomato plants are day neutral so they don’t require a specific duration of light in order to produce flowers and fruit.
 I recommend giving your hydroponic tomato plants about 14-16 hours of light each day.